2017 Ballon d'Or

-The 2017 Ballon d'Or was the 62nd annual award recognising the best male footballer in the world for 2017.
+The 2017 Ballon d'Or (lit.
+'2017 Golden Ball'), was the 62nd annual award recognising the best male footballer in the world for 2017.

 Cristiano Ronaldo won the award for the fifth time on 7 December 2017, equalling the highest tally of Ballons d'Or in history at the time, sharing the record with Lionel Messi.

 Rankings

 The thirty nominees for the award were announced on 9 October 2017.
 The winner was announced on 7 December 2017.